It doesn’t matter if you’re new to gardening or have been growing plants for decades. You already know that each plant has its own light requirements.

 - Borage: This is also a flexible plant that tolerates partial sun but prefers to grow in full sun.

 - Fennel: This is an exclusively full-sun plant.
-Fennel should get at least six hours of sun per day.
+Fennel should get at least six hours of sun daily.

-- Sage: This herb is known to be a sun-loving plant that tolerates drought rather well.
+- Sage: We know this herb as a sun-loving plant that tolerates drought rather well.

 You can learn more about full sun herbs here!